audiophonics/ES9018K2M_serial_sync/README.md

 	save the file with ctrl+o and exit with ctrl+x

 3. Edit cmdline.txt file
-	Replace the full line by this one:
+	Open the cmdline.txt file and replace the full line by this one:
 	```
+	sudo nano /boot/config.txt
 	dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4  elevator=deadline fsck.repair=yes rootwait
 	```
+	Save the file with ctrl+o and exit with ctrl+x

 4. Clone our github:
 	```